 State and federal policy has a big impact on conservation in Connecticut.
 Every year, the CT Land Conservation Council sets an agenda for issues it will focus on during the legislative session.
-Grassroots membership support is crucial for the success of the agenda.
-Membership dues also help retain a lobbyist on the Council's behalf.
+Grassroots membership support and participation is crucial for the success of the agenda.

 Receive Alerts and Updates

 To be added to our email list, please click here.